GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The good news about computers is that they do what you tell them to do.
-The bad news is that they do what you tell them to do.
+> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
 >
-> ~ *Ted Nelson*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts